CENTRAL PARK SOUTH APARTMENT

 Status

-Complete gut renovation of a 1-bedroom 1.5-bathroom apartment in the iconic 200 Central Park South building
+Complete gut renovation of an apartment in the iconic 200 Central Park South building

 New electrical, mechanical and plumbing systems throughout

-Light and materials are thoughtfully composed to enhance the spatial experience, guiding the transition from a serene, moody entry to the bright openness of the living spaces
+Materials and lighting are thoughtfully composed to enhance the spatial experience, guiding the transition from a serene, moody entry to the bright openness of the living spaces

 EXISTING FLOOR PLAN